BinaryBuffalo/Cplusplus_11/README.md

 #
 #             My code might be helpfull or usefull
 #             I Wrote this Up fairly Quick I did alot
 #             more research & Markups.
-THanks Edx
+Thanks Edx
 #
 #
 #      All this code is in c++ 11.